Best Real Estate Investment Trust (REIT) in India 2023 – Full Details of Embassy, Mindspace, and Brookfield

 Consider reading: Best Multibagger Stocks in India

-1. The company must be registered as a trust under the Indian Trusts Act.
+1. Legal Structure: The company must be registered as a trust under the Indian Trusts Act, ensuring a formal and regulated structure for managing real estate investments.

-2. The company must be set up for the purpose of investing in real estate assets, including commercial and residential properties, hotels, and shopping centers.
+2. Investment Focus: The primary purpose of the company should be investing in real estate assets, encompassing a range of properties like commercial spaces, residential buildings, hotels, and shopping centers.

-6. The company must be listed on a recognized stock exchange in India and comply with the listing and disclosure requirements of the exchange.
+6. Stock Exchange Listing: The company must be listed on a recognized stock exchange in India, adhering to the exchange’s listing and disclosure norms.
+This requirement enhances the transparency and accessibility of REITs to investors.

 How do REITs Work?

-1. A REIT in India raises capital by selling units (similar to shares of stock) to investors through an initial public offering (IPO) or through secondary offerings on a recognized stock exchange in India.
+1. Capital Raising through Public Offerings: REITs in India raise funds by issuing units, akin to stocks, to investors.
+This is primarily done through an initial public offering (IPO) or secondary offerings on recognized Indian stock exchanges.

-4. The REIT is required to distribute at least 90% of its distributable income to unit holders on a quarterly basis.
+4. Income Distribution to Investors: Adhering to regulatory mandates, REITs distribute at least 90% of their distributable income to unit holders every quarter, ensuring a regular income flow for investors.

-5. Investors can buy and sell REIT units through a brokerage account, just like stocks.
+5. Trading of REIT Units: Investors can buy and sell units of REITs through their brokerage accounts, just like trading stocks.
+This provides ease of investment and liquidity.

 Types of Real Estate Investment Trusts (REIT) in India